brianadams2337/acme-shop-flo/.changeset/nasty-laws-film.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Renamed the 'default' image provider to 'scayle' to improve clarity.
+Renamed the `default` image provider to `scayle` to improve clarity.

 We now also removed the default provider setting in the `@nuxt/image` module settings to allow using local images with the `NuxtImg` component.